stepanz70/Sushi-Card-htmlcss-1/en/step_6.md

 ![The image icon](images/tktImageIconArrow.png)

 This is where you can see the pictures that can be used on your website.
-You should see the picture of Tito the CoderDojo dog.
+You should see the picture of the bird.

 - Click the button **Add Image** and then click **Upload**.